johonkanen/ac_inout_power_supply_docs/docs/source/aux_dcm_flyback/Auxiliary_supply.rst

 Transformer design
 ------------------

 The transformer design for low power DCM flyback is relatively simple.
-The transformer design is just copied from **document**
+The transformer design is just copied from Fairchild Application Note AN4137.

+The design is very simple, just add desired core characteristics and then iterate powers, the ripple factor to obtain a reasonable design where the windings are close enough for full turns.
+The design that I used has 52 turn primary, 8 turn secondaries and an off the shelf 250um gapped ee20 core of ef87 ferrite material.
+The coil formers and border tape are from aliexpress.